coffepowered/procrastinate-jobs/README.md

 This is a **proof-of-concept** testing the limits of high-throughput job processing using the Procrastinate Python library with PostgreSQL as the backend.

-The key finding: on a small database instance (2 CPUs, 2GB RAM), this setup processed 100,000 jobs in 7 minutes and 53 seconds using 50 workers, or 1M jobs in 1h with less that 100 connections.
+Sample results: on a small database instance (2 CPUs, 2GB RAM), this setup processed
+- 100,000 jobs (avg duration = 1s) in 7 minutes and 53 seconds using 50 workers,
+- or 100,000 jobsjobs (avg duration = 0.25s) in 2 minutes using 8 workers (that's about 6k jobs/minute on each worker),
+- or 1M jobs (avg duration = 1s) in 1h with less that 100 connections.

-This repository provides the code for reproduction and briefly discusses the trade-offs of this approach compared to dedicated queueing systems.
+This repository provides the code for reproduction (see also sample results under `/perf`) and briefly discusses the trade-offs of this approach compared to dedicated queueing systems.
 Performance will vary based on workload characteristics, DB tuning, and network latency.

 Also, take into account competences, organization etc.

 ### Approach and rationale
 Approach and Rationale